ydahal1/ydahal1/jokes.md

-How many kids with ADD does it take to change a lightbulb?
-Let's go ride bikes!
+What is a vampire's favorite fruit?
+A blood orange.

 [
-Wed Aug  5 00:40:11 UTC 2026
+Thu Aug  6 00:37:17 UTC 2026
  ]